Thursday, February 27, 2025

 Houses were tall and thin and stacked upon one another,

-windows high square eyes peering down
+windows with high square eyes peering down

-rather than squat and wide,
+rather than squat and wide.

-while my hometown was short and fat casas
+while my hometown was short, fat casas

-painted obscenely and sometimes screaming
+painted obscenely

-brightly floral.
+bright floral.

 San Franscisco was elegance, education